-It is the 14th of the month again, so here is your freebie from Wise Owl Factory just for the Pre K and K Sharing blog.
+Free Full Year of Calendar NumbersHere is your freebie from Wise Owl Factory just for the Pre K and K Sharing blog.
 This month, I was reading the GATHERING: A NORTHWOODS COUNTING BOOK by Betsy Bowen.
-I decide a whole year of calendar pieces all at once would be a better help for teachers who have downloaded my other calendar pieces a month or two at a time. free-calendar-numbers-entire-year-88-pgs
+I decide a whole year of calendar pieces all at once would be a better help for teachers who have downloaded my other calendar pieces a month or two at a time.

 We are living in Northern Minnesota, Grand Marais to be exact, and winter seems so long here.
 This book was written by Betsy Bowen who also lives near Grand Marais, and she wrote and illustrated this story that begins in May and ends in December.
 The page after December mentions counting the days until spring, and we certainly do!
 The book is full of her warm memories of good times in the woods with family and friends, beginning with the number zero.
 Zero for a temperature of zero which is frequent during winter.
 Three is for summer memories collected during the short summer months to help make it through the cold winter.

 Nine is for the nine extension cords her family would lay end to end, to reach all the way from the house down the path to the engine heater in the truck.
 The extension cords would also allow them to hang Christmas lights from the trees along the way, so they knew where to walk during the dark days of winter.
 Twelve is for twelve inches of snow, and there is at least that much here now with another snow storm approaching tonight.

 Discussions of time reach higher level thinking skills with children, who one day realize that looking back at fun things that happened, seems shorter than looking forward to events (such as their own birthdays).
 Anticipating something good that will happen in a few weeks or months can seem like forever, just like waiting for spring in the north woods.
 Calendar activities are very important during the preschool through primary grades as children are beginning to build understanding of the concepts of time.